Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 This post is  about sandbox evasion techniques and their usefulness in more targeted engagements.

-There's a lot of sandboxes evasion techniques, some are simple: query WMI, some are cool: parsing SMBIOS tables, most try to detect sandbox artifacts.
+There's a lot of sandbox evasion techniques, some are simple: query WMI, some are cool: parsing SMBIOS tables, most try to detect sandbox artifacts.
 I wanted to know if these techniques are still effective for detecting sandboxes, or if the sandboxes have since been updated to counter them.